 About Mr. Lehman

-After graduating college in 2002 from IUP, I accepted a teaching position in the North Penn School District, where I taught Physical Science at Penndale MS and Chemistry/Biology at North Penn High School.
+After graduating from IUP in 2002, I accepted a teaching position in the North Penn School District, where I taught Physical Science at Penndale MS and Chemistry/Biology at North Penn High School.
 During the summers of 2003 - 2005, I taught chemistry at the Lower Merion High School Summer Academy.
 In 2007, my future wife graduated from Pennsylvania College of Optometry.
 We made a tough decision to leave Pennsylvania when she landed a coveted job at a private optometry practice in Richmond, VA.
 After two years of living and working in VA, we decided to move back to PA to be closer to our families.
 (We were tired of battling the brutal Washington D.C. traffic every time we wanted to come back home to see our families!).
 In 2010, I started teaching at Great Valley High School.
 GVHS is an awesome school where I am surrounded by awesome students, teachers, and administrators.

 I look forward to having a great year!